The most asked questions here.

 Wendy Notley is an early childhood trained teacher…and a whitefulla.
 She began teaching at Murawina Aboriginal Child Care Centre in Eveleigh St, Redfern (aka The Block) in 1990 and her relationship with those children and families continues today.

-Wendy followed correct Protocol before recording ~ a two year National Consultation Process (for each album) with Elders; Respected Community spokespeople; NSW AECG; ATSIECSAG; Aboriginal Education Groups; Board of Studies and Dept of Education Aboriginal Programs Units; Aboriginal Community and Land Councils around Australia ~ resulting in advice, written permissions and blessings to record the songs and include language words and language names, as well as the cultural content embedded in the lyrics and the accompanying Teacher Resource Books.
+Wendy followed correct Protocol before recording ~ a two year National Consultation Process (for each album) with Elders; Respected Community spokespeople; NSW AECG; ATSIECSAG; Aboriginal Education Groups; Board of Studies and Dept of Education Aboriginal Programs Units; Aboriginal Community and Land Councils around Australia ~ resulting in advice, written permissions and blessings to record the songs, include language words and language names, as well as the cultural content embedded in the lyrics and the accompanying Teacher Resource Books.

 Wendy’s first album, Growin’ Up Strong was launched on ‘The Block’ in Redfern at Murawina in 1996…a huge Community event!